Eudunda

-Eudunda is a town in the Mid North region of South Australia, situated 111 km north-east of Adelaide in the jurisdiction of the Regional Council of Goyder.
-As of 2021, Eudunda had a population of 815 people.
+Eudunda is an agricultural service town in the Mid North region of South Australia, 111 km north-east of Adelaide in the jurisdiction of the Regional Council of Goyder.
+As of 2021, the town had a population of 601 people.
 Eudunda is renowned as the birthplace of author and educator Colin Thiele.

 Origin of name

 The town name of Eudunda originates from the name of the spring to the west of the town, which local Aboriginal people called judandakawi, meaning "sheltered water".
 The earliest-known written mention of the name Eudunda was published in The Express and Telegraph in 1872.